 Twisted currently uses Subversion for source control.
-All development should occur using branches; when a task is considered complete another Twisted developer may review it and if no problems are found, it may be merged into trunk.
+All development must occur using branches; when a task is considered complete another Twisted developer may review it and if no problems are found, it may be merged into trunk.
 The Twisted wiki has a start.
-Branches must be used for major development.
-Branches should be managed using Combinator (but if you can manage them in some other way without anyone noticing, knock yourself out).
+Branches can be managed using Combinator for interfacing with the SVN repo, or using twisted-dev-tools if interacting with the Git mirror.